-In March of 2024, a cooperation between the Technical University (TU) of Graz and PAYER marked the starting point for yet another master thesis.

-Within six months, a master's student from the TU Graz performed a Life Cycle Assessment (LCA) for one of PAYER's flagship products from the portfolio of shaving devices.
-Using the outcomes of the performed LCA and knowledge gained during the study of the flagship product, the master's thesis was further extended with analyzing the existing product development process (PDP) in PAYER Austria, while attempting to further integrated sustainability practices and develop a new, ecologically adapted PDP process.
+In March of 2024, a cooperation between the Technical University of Graz and PAYER marked the starting point for yet another master thesis.
+Within six months, a master's student from the TU Graz performed a Life Cycle Assessment for one of PAYER's flagship products from the portfolio of shaving devices.
+Using the outcomes of the performed life cycle assessment and knowledge gained during the study of the flagship product, the master's thesis was further extended with analyzing the existing product development process in PAYER Austria, while attempting to further integrated sustainability practices and develop a new, ecologically adapted product development process.
 The result of the master's thesis serves as a good foundation for PAYER's future development and integration of sustainability into product developments as well as further studies and life cycle assessments.

-To start an LCA, it is necessary to define the framework of the analysis.
+To start an life cycle assessment, it is necessary to define the framework of the analysis.
 The goal was to provide a detailed overview of the material and energy flow over different processes in a product's life cycle.
-The flows considered to be relevant were directly converted into CO2-equivalents.
-Before calculating the GHG emissions of a product throughout its life span, the boundaries to the analysis model had to be defined.
-In the LCA of the PAYER flagship product, a Cradle-to-Cradle assessment approach was selected.
-A Cradle-to-cradle approach takes into account all the processes within the lifecycle of the selected product, through the whole value chain of a product.
+The flows considered to be relevant were directly converted into CO_2 -equivalents.
+Before calculating the greenhouse gases emissions of a product throughout its life span, the boundaries to the analysis model had to be defined.
+In the life cycle assessment of the PAYER flagship product, a Cradle-to-Cradle assessment approach was selected.
+A Cradle-to-cradle approach takes into account all the processes within the life cycle of the selected product, through the whole value chain of a product.
 Some examples of the processes in this analysis are the raw material production, the up- and down-stream transportation, the production, the packaging, the use-phase and the end-of life treatment.

-Further, geographical boundaries were applied for the LCA, where it is assumed that after the production at the PAYER facility in China, produced goods are transported to Germany to be sold to European customers.
+Further, geographical boundaries were applied for the life cycle assessment, where it is assumed that after the production at the PAYER facility in China, produced goods are transported to Germany to be sold to European customers.
 The final disposal and recycling of the flagship product is assumed to take place in Europe.
 Throughout each of the five stations in the life cycle, there is an in- and outflow of material and/or energy.
 The in- and outflow of each step must be considered for the product's impact to be complete.
+OUR ENVIRONMENT - ENVIRONMENTAL ASPECTS

-Further, geographical boundaries were applied for the LCA, where it is assumed that after the production at the PAYER facility in China, produced goods are transported to Germany to be sold to European customers.
+Further, geographical boundaries were applied for the life cycle assessment, where it is assumed that after the production at the PAYER facility in China, produced goods are transported to Germany to be sold to European customers.
 The final disposal and recycling of the flagship product is assumed to take place in Europe.
 Throughout each of the five stations in the life cycle, there is an in- and outflow of material and/or energy.
 The in- and outflow of each step must be considered for the product's impact to be complete.

-We advance green

-sustainability by integrating

-eco-friendly practices into

-production.
-We optimize

-processes, reduce waste,

-and adhere to global

-environmental standards,

-ensuring products meet

-quality and long-term needs.

-Innovation and responsibility

-are our priorities.

-Coco Zhu

-Quality Manager
+We advance green sustainability by integrating eco-friendly practices into production.
+We optimize processes, reduce waste, and adhere to global environmental standards, ensuring products meet quality and long-term needs.
+Innovation and responsibility are our priorities.

-PAYER China
+Coco Zhu Quality Manager PAYER China